 Does your pet have access to adequate shade throughout the day?
 The summer sun can heat up quickly, and even in the morning, temperatures can quickly soar.
 It is critical that outside pets have the opportunity to keep cool under shade to avoid direct sunlight.
 Even if your pet enjoys soaking up the summer sun, remember that it doesn’t take long for a pet to experience heat stroke or worse.
 Be careful of where the shade moves throughout the day, and check that your pet always has cover no matter the time of day.

 Older pets especially can suffer from the heat quickly.
 Consider bringing your pet inside during those really hot days.
 If we want to escape the heat by staying inside, your pet probably wants to too!
 Being inside near a cool fan or air conditioner can make a world of difference for our pets who needs extra care.
-If your pet must be outside, giving your pet an icy treat will help keep them cool.
+If your pet must be outside, giving your pet an icy treat or a sprinkler or shell pool will help keep them cool.

 Don’t forget the pocket pets!
 Pets such as rabbits, guinea pigs, and ferrets really don’t do well when the temperatures rise.
 Assist our smaller companions by bringing them inside and providing iced water and frozen water bottles for them to sit near.
 If your companion seems to be suffering from heat in any way please seek medical attention as soon as possible.